JakubFranek/Kapytal/docs/glossary.md

 ### Backups

 Kapytal is creating backups of user JSON [data file](#data-file) every time the file is opened or saved.
 Backups are created in all the directories listed within the Backups tab in [Settings Form](#settings-form-).
-If the total size of all backups within any backup directory exceeds the size limit specified within the Settings Form Backups tab, Kapytal starts deleting backups until the limit is satisfied again, starting from the oldest backups.
-This backup size checking process occurs any time a backup is created.
-Detailes about the outcome of these backup checks can be found in the [logs](#logging).
+If the total size of all backups within any backup directory exceeds the size limit specified within the Settings Form Backups tab, Kapytal starts deleting backups in that particular directory until the limit is satisfied again, starting from the oldest backups.
+This backup size checking process occurs every time a backup is created.
+Details about the outcome of these backup checks can be found in the [logs](#logging).

 ---

 ### Base Currency

 In Kapytal, exactly one Currency at a time can be designated as base Currency.
-Base Currency is used in Base Balance column and Checked Account Balance widget in [Account Tree](#account-tree-), Base Amount column and Selected Transactions Total widget in [Transaction Table](#transaction-table-), and in [Reports](#reports).
+Base Currency is used in *Base Balance* column and *Checked Account Balance* widget in [Account Tree](#account-tree-), *Base Amount* column and *Selected Transactions Total* widget in [Transaction Table](#transaction-table-), in [Securities](#securities-form), [Categories](#category-), [Payees](#payee-) and [Tags](#tag-) [Forms](#form) and in all [Reports](#reports).

-The user can change the base Currency any time in [Currencies Form](#currencies-form) in the Currencies section.
+The user can change the base Currency anytime in [Currencies Form](#currencies-form) in the Currencies section.

 ---